The main Navigation tabs at top of each page are Metric - inputs in millimeters (mm) For Inch versions,

 The Gnomon on your sundial needs to point to True North in the Northern Hemisphere, or True South in the Southern Hemisphere.

-Hit Find Latitude + Longitude then click your location on the map or drag pointer to orient your sundial.
+Hit What's my Latitude ? then click your location on the map or drag pointer to orient your sundial.

-Align the Magnetic North or South line on the template with your compass North or South to 'Set' the sundial time.
+Align this Magnetic North or South line with your compass North or South to 'Set' the sundial time.

 For full scale templates, check Full Scale.

-Hit Print Diagrams to create a full scale .PDF to print.
+Hit Diagrams to PDF to create a full scale .PDF to print.
 You can 'Poster Print' a large template image over multiple smaller (A4 or Letter) sized pages

 Cut around the template, then cut vertically along the 12 o'clock line and separate to allow for your gnomon thickness, or enter Gnomon Thickness to expand template.